You need a permit to place these items on a footway, verge or carriageway:

 The following types of business must be licensed with the FCA:

 - consumer credit

 - debit adjusting and debt counselling

 - canvassing credit off trade premises

-The Office of Fair Trading holds a public record of all licensed traders and of all those who have applied for a licence.
+The Financial Conduct Authority holds a public record of all licensed traders and of all those who have applied for a licence.
 They can provide details to the public about its licensed businesses, such as the type of activities they cover, their authorised trading names and main business address.

-To find out more about your duties as a credit provider, including guidance on who needs a licence and how to apply for one, see the consumer credit licensing (new window) area of the Office of Fair Trading website.
+To find out more about your duties as a credit provider, including guidance on who needs a licence and how to apply for one, see the consumer credit area of the Financial Conduct Authority website.

 When it is necessary to place hoardings on the highway around the place of work or scaffolding, permission is necessary and can be obtained from the council, on completion of a form together with a sketch.
 Once permission has been granted, the conditions attached to the licence must be carefully read and kept to at all times.

 The basic requirements of the conditions are as follows:

 - to be a minimum of 2.5m high and to be able to withstand high winds